zcorpan/html-parser-book/manuscript/parser.md

             └── #text: Hello world.
 ```

 Note that the tree builder created some elements (html, head, body) that did not have any corresponding tags in the source text.
-These elements have optional start and end tags, but implied tags can also happen in non-conforming cases, such as when a required end tag is omitted (more on this in the *Implied tags* section).
+These elements have optional start and end tags, but implied tags can also happen in non-conforming cases, such as when a required end tag is omitted (more on this in the {% ref "parser", "Implied tags" %} section).

 ## Error handling